wp-plugins/dsero-anti-adblock-for-google-adsense/readme.txt

 1. This shows how the same web site looks when dSero Anti AdBlock is activated and configured to reclaim your revenue.

 == Changelog ==

+= 1.7 =

+1. Introducing automated blocking detection of dSero Anti AdBlock, and instant recovery from that
+1. Introducing support for query strings removal from static resources: http://wordpress.org/support/topic/how-to-remove-query-strings-from-static-resources

 = 1.6 =